atasayginodabasi/food-tracker/README.md

 *Motivation*: I'm currently learning Flask and following a Coursera course (course_link_here).
 This project idea was a homework of this course, I wanted to add something from myself to increase functionalities and have some fun.

-*Used Technologies*: Python, Flask, HTML, CSS, PostgreSQL, Docker and some JS.
+*Used Technologies*: Python, Flask, HTML, CSS, PostgreSQL, Docker, Stripe, Plotly and some JS.

 ---